-FIS 123 • Building Construction 3 Credits
+FIS 123 • Building Construction for Fire Protection 3 Credits

 Provides the components of building construction related to firefighter and life safety.
-The elements of construction and design of structures are shown to be key factors when inspecting, preplanning fire operations and operating at emergencies.
-Prerequisite: PHY 111.
+The elements of construction and design of structures are shown to be key factors when inspecting buildings, preplanning fire operations and operating at emergencies.
+Prerequisite: PHY 111 and FIS 101 or permission of the instructor.

-FIS 127 • Water Supply and Hydraulics 3 Credits
+FIS 127 • Fire Protection Hydraulics and Water Supply 3 Credits